-ARTICLE 6 -- RELEASE TIME
+ARTICLE 5 -- RELEASE TIME

-When the Union wishes to be represented by a County employee, rather than a non-employee representative, at meetings within the scope of representation which affect the representation unit, that employee will have release time with prior department head approval for presentations to County Boards, Committees, and Commissions, and for meetings with management at the departmental and County-wide level.
-The Union representative will submit a written request to the department head at least three (3) business days prior to the scheduled meeting unless waived by mutual agreement.
+When the Union wishes to be represented by a County employee, rather than a non-employee representative, at meetings within the scope of representation which affect the representation Union, that employee: will have release time with prior department head approval for presentations to County Boards, Committees, and Commissions; will have release time as approved for meeting with management at the departmental and County-wide level.
+The Union Field Representative will submit a written request to the department head at least three (3) business days prior to the scheduled meeting unless waived by mutual agreement.
 Reasonable time off will be approved if it does not interfere with the performance of County services as determined by the department head.

-ARTICLE 7 -- REPRESENTATIVE ACCESS
+ARTICLE 6 -- REPRESENTATIVE ACCESS

-Consistent with the County's Employee Relations Ordinance, authorized Union Representatives will be granted reasonable access to work locations with the approval of the appropriate management representative for the purpose of conducting grievance investigations and observing working conditions.
+Consistent with the County's Employee Relations Ordinance, authorized Union Representatives will be granted reasonable access to work locations, with the approval of the appropriate management representative, for the purpose of conducting grievance investigations and observing working conditions.